We are just two people that do this in our spare time!

-We launched Atomic Zombie Extreme Machines over 10 years ago to showcase some of his creations, and it has grown ever since.
+We launched Atomic Zombie Extreme Machines 20 years ago to showcase some of his creations, and it has grown ever since.
 We design and publish DIY plans.
 The AtomicZombie site also has an extensive Builders Gallery and international Builders Forum.

 Our DIY plans detail every aspect of the building process using easy-to-follow instructions, high resolution pictures and diagrams.
 Even if this is your first attempt at building a bike, you will be able to follow our plans, as no previous expertise is assumed.
 Real photos of the project and detailed diagrams are used instead of complex drawings, so you will not have to guess when critical measurements are required.